 How to Declare Bankruptcy: Become Educated

-The first thing to learn how to declare bankruptcy is to become familiar with the bankruptcy laws in your state.
+The first step to learn how to declare bankruptcy is to become familiar with the bankruptcy laws in your state.
 Many of the laws have changed.
 You can no longer simply walk into bankruptcy court and say you cannot pay your bills.
-Since 2005, new bankruptcy laws have been placed into effect that makes it very difficult for individuals to file for bankruptcy.
+Since 2005, new bankruptcy laws have made it very difficult for individuals to file for bankruptcy.

 For example, if you are considering declaring bankruptcy, the courts will require you to undergo counseling before you file.
 If it is determined that your income exceeds a certain level, it is likely you will be required to repay all of your outstanding debts.